Kessler's 20 points, 21 rebounds help Jazz beat T-Wolves - WHIZ News

 SHORT STAY

 Gobert was listed as questionable before the game with right groin soreness.
-He started against his former team, but only played five minutes before being leaving again due to the injury.
-Gobert was injured in the last game when he played only 13:25.
+He started against his former team, but only played five minutes before being leaving again.
+Finch didn’t have an update after the game.

 TIP-INS

 Jazz: Lauri Markkanen missed his second straight game with a left hip contusion.
 Olynyk missed his fourth straight game due to a left ankle sprain. … Rudy Gay returned after missing one game with a left low back spasm.
-Sexton was back after missing six of the previous games for maintenance of a hamstring injury. … Kessler added four assists and two blocks.
+Sexton was back after missing six of the previous seven games for maintenance of a hamstring injury.

 Timberwolves: Edwards became the youngest player in NBA history to reach 500 3-pointers made. … Minnesota only had six turnovers to Utah’s 18.